 Focus on Your Relationships

 Friends, family, neighbors – these are the people who will support you and check up on you.
-Start developing and maintaining those relationships now so they’ll be there when you need them.
+So start developing and maintaining those relationships now so they’ll be there when you need them.

-It’s equally as important to offer support.
+It’s equally essential to offer support.
 Feeling needed provides a sense of fulfillment and purpose, which is necessary for good mental health.

-If your goal is to keep living independently, you’ll need to be open to the ways that can happen.
-Aging brains are physically less flexible and open to change, so start planting the seeds now for changes such as home modifications, in-home care, and assistive devices.
+If your goal is to keep living independently, you’ll need to be open to how that can happen.
+Aging brains are physically less flexible and open to change, so start planting seeds for changes such as home modifications, in-home care, and assistive devices.
 Each of these will help make your goal of aging at home possible.

 Plan Ahead to Live Independently

-This includes talking to your family/loved ones about your wishes if you get sick, as well as a plan for any pets.
+This includes talking to your family/loved ones about your wishes if you get sick and a plan for any pets.

-If you start now with these nine tips, the chances you’ll be able to remain living independently longer are much greater.
+If you start now with these nine tips, the chances you’ll be able to live independently longer are much greater.

 Do you have any other tips?
-Share them in the comments below!
+Please share them in the comments below!